 This trail explores how Sheffield’s hill rivers, parks and settlements all paint a picture of an eco-friendly city.
 But what does the future holds for this growing and changing cityscape and what price can be put on it?

-Click on the map pins or download the written guide
+Follow the trail by clicking on the map pins or downloading the guide below